eventphone/grafana-logo/README.md

 ## What?
-This is a small webservice implementing a Grafana SimpleJson Endpoint to render logos on your dashboards.
+This is a small webservice implementing a graphite and grafana SimpleJson endpoint to render logos on your dashboards.
 This project was inspired by [Monitoring Art](https://github.com/monitoringartist/grafana-monitoring-art).

 ## Why?
 Because it's possible.